About the Library

 Books are issued for three weeks and the date for return is stamped inside.
-DVD's/ / Audio books are issued for one week and magazines / periodicals are issued for two days and the due date is always written on the back of each item.
+DVD's/ / Audio books are issued for one week and magazines / periodicals are issued for two days.

 You will notice that some of the books in the Library are marked FOR REFERENCE ONLY - these items can only be used in the Library and cannot be taken out.